marchelhutagalung/marchelhutagalung/README.md

 # 👋 Hello, I'm Marchel!

-I'm a **Senior Software Engineer (Backend)** with nearly 5 years of experience specializing in backend development using **Golang**.
+I'm a **Software Engineer (Backend)** with nearly 5 years of experience specializing in backend development using **Golang**.
 I have a proven track record of designing and building scalable systems, previously contributing to one of Indonesia's largest e-commerce platforms, **Tokopedia**.

 ## 🛠️ My Tech Stack